wp-plugins/photopress-masonry-gallery/readme.txt

 You need this plugin if you want to display an image gallery using a masonry style on a case by case basis.

 == Changelog ==

+= 1.1 =

+Removing duplicate masonry js file as plugin comes standard as of WP 3.9.

 = 1.0 =